hasura/graphql-engine/docs/graphql/manual/schema/computed-fields.rst

 case it can be useful to know if the current user has liked a specific article, and this information can be exposed as a *Boolean* computed field on ``article``.

-Create a function with an argument for session variables and add it with :ref:`add_computed_field` API with the ``session_argument`` key set.
+Create a function with an argument for session variables and add it with the :ref:`add_computed_field` API with the ``session_argument`` key set.
 The session argument is a JSON object where keys are session variable names (in lower case) and values are strings.
 Use the ``->>`` JSON operator to fetch the value of a session variable as shown in the following example.